powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

 - In remedial actions to comply with the defined monitored branch thresholds (only in OPF mode)

 For this to happen, we must define ramp up/down costs.
-Metrix will then choose the cheapest generator to maintain the generation/demand balance (adequacy phase) or resolve the grid constraints (OPF).
+Metrix will then adapt the setpoints of the cheapest generators to maintain the generation/demand balance (adequacy phase) or resolve the grid constraints (OPF).

 To solve grid constraints violations in the OPF, there should be at least two generators for Metrix to be able to decrease or increase production in order to respect active power balance.
 If no generator is configured to be managed by Metrix, then all generators are implicitly managed with zero cost.
 Note that Metrix will take into account the Pmin and Pmax values of generators (which can be modified through the mapping script).